Section 1: Overview of ASHA CE

 Your initial provider approval was based your organization's agreement to meet and maintain the CE Provider Approval Requirements developed by the ASHA CE Board.
 It is your responsibility as the CE Administrator to meet these required practices and follow the policies and procedures that are described in the CEB Manual.

 Recently the CEB added a new requirement, concerning transparency in course planning, delivery and marketing.
-Resources and forms to file with ASHA CE are available on the website.
+See these resources and forms for more information on the new Requirement 3.

 What is a "Provider Manager"?